mtangemann/r3/docs/repository_format.md

   - Other files and directories required by the job (write protected).

 - Job hashes are computed using SHA-256 as follows:
+  - The byte stream for all files is hashed, except for `r3.yaml`, `metadata.yaml` and the `output/` folder.
+  - The contents from `r3.yaml` are loaded.
+The top level `ignore` key and any `query` keys in dependencies are removed.
+A dictionary of relative file names mapping to hashes for all files is added as `files`.
-  - The hash of the file `r3.yaml` is computed by converting the contents to [canonical json](https://gibson042.github.io/canonicaljson-spec/) and hashing the resulting string.
-Any `query` keys in dependencies are ignored.
+  - The final hash is computed by converting the modifed contents of `r3.yaml` to [canonical json](https://gibson042.github.io/canonicaljson-spec/) and hashing the resulting string.
-  - The `metadata.yaml` file and the `output/` folder are ignored.
-  - For all other files, the original byte stream is hashed.
-  - To compute the final hash, a multiline string is hashed that contains in each line first the relative file path and the respective hash, ordered lexicographically and separated by a single space character.
-For example:
-    ```
-    r3.yaml 123abc...
-    some/nested/script.py 456def...
-    ```

 - The config file `r3.yaml` may contain the following keys.
   - `dependencies`: A list of other jobs or repositories that this job depends on.
 Each